Marnonel6/marnonel.github.io/_projects/(0) Autonomous_PX4_drone.md

 <iframe width="960" height="640" src="https://www.youtube.com/embed/g6P4DaSF0XQ?si=g6WTKveviRPdK1Fb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 Thank you Davin Landry for your contributions to the 3 DOF rig!

+### Autonomous charger and landing dock (Still in progress)
+In progress: Finalizing the construction of the charging dock and integration of the autonomous charger circuit, promising a comprehensive solution for uninterrupted and autonomous charging operations.
+Hacked a smart LiPo charger using a microcontroller to enable autonomous charging for the drone upon landing.
+Developing a magnetic self-aligning connector for the charging dock, ensuring a seamless and efficient connection process.
+Ongoing construction of a continuity check mechanism, enhancing reliability during the charging process.
+Advancing the design and implementation of a low cost comprehensive charging dock to complement the autonomous charging infrastructure.

 ### Position control Demo
 <iframe width="960" height="640" src="https://www.youtube.com/embed/RFKnYLMNUqU?si=yA36iYt479uSDvuw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>